telephil9/lua9/README.md

 % ape/lua9 <script.lua>
 ```

-You can also start your lua script with `#!/bin/ape/lua9`.
+You can also start your lua script with `#!/bin/ape/lua9` on the first line.

 # Documentation